antoniakrm/yii-user-management/README.md

 * The Yii User Management Module needs a mysql Database Connection to work.

-* Clone the package into your projects modules/ directory:
+* Clone the package into your project's modules/ directory:
 ```
 $ cd protected/modules
 $ git clone https://github.com/thyseus/yii-user-management